Eat Your Way To Good Health, Ladies

 Australians have access to a wide range of foods, but most of us need to choose food and drink more wisely to help support our health.
 It can be difficult making the right healthy food choices, especially when foods high in fat, sugars, salt and alcohol are so readily available and affordable.

-It is important to take control of your health now and make positive changes which will last a lifetime and guiding you on your way to a healthy lifestyle.
+It is important to take control of your health now and make positive changes which will last a lifetime and guide you on your way to a healthy lifestyle.

 Enjoying a variety of foods, eating regular meals which include wholegrains, fibre, fruit and vegetables, and limiting the amount of fat, sugar and salt you eat are all considered to be good nutrition.